Several years ago Elvis Presley belted out this song:

 You can do anything but lay off of my blue suede shoes.

-Did you know everybody’s has at least one pair of emotional “blue suede shoes”?
+Did you know everybody has at least one pair of emotional “blue suede shoes”?
 You’ll know when someone is stepping on them, because you’ll usually over react.
 These are your emotional trigger points.
-They get set off when a painful memory or an unmet need is touched upon through an experience.
-They are highly subjective.
+They get set off when a painful memory or an unmet need is touched upon.
 Research tells us that except for universal stressors like war or natural disaster, it is our perception of an experience that determines our mood, feelings and therefore our responses.
 Even Elvis knew that:

 Well, you can knock me down